sylzys/bakethelake/_i18n/en/_posts/2023-04-13-3-types-of-machine-learning.md

 That's one of the scenarios of Unsupervised Learning: clustering.

 Back to Machine Learning.
 A common case of unsupervised learning (and clustering) is marketing segmentation.
 For a marketplace, we have many inputs such as orders, average spending, socio-demographics data (age, family, job...).
-With all this, the ML model will, without assistance, find similarities between customers and "cluster" them.
+With all this, the ML model will, without assistance, uncover patterns or structure in the data without knowing the correct answers in advance, and find similarities between customers and "cluster" them.

 Another example with our cats and dogs images, we will pass the images to the model, but no label.
 The computer will have to find a way to distinguish between each type (maybe with eyes shape, tail length, paws etc)